 Section 3 – Attendance Exemptions

 Members who qualify for attendance exemption, as prescribed in Art 9, Sec 3(a) of the SRCC, are responsible to the Club as follows:

-(a) One quarter of the regular dues, as defined in Sect 2(a), less the cost of meals (May be paid annually.)
+a) Regular dues, as defined in Sect 2(a), less the cost of meals, payable semiannually if requested.

-(b) Whenever these members attend a regular meeting of this Club, they must pay the same meal costs as any visiting Rotarian or guest.
+c) Whenever Excused Members attend a regular meeting of this Club, they must pay the same meal costs as any visiting Rotarian or guest.

 Section 4 – Authorized Expenses

-(b) The expense of registration for any member who attends one or more meetings at the District Conference and/or District Assembly, if said registration is not already a part of the District dues.
-Such reimbursement shall not be applicable to registration expenses paid by District 5500 for the President-Elect at the Presidents-Elect Training Seminar (PETS).
+The Club will reimburse the expense of registration for any member who attends the District Assembly, if said registration is not already a part of the District dues

 Section 5 – Dues/Meals Waiver

-(a) In recognition and appreciation of their valued effort for Rotary, Club dues will be waived during their year of service for the President, Secretary, and Treasurer and also the District Governor when a member of this Club.
+a) In recognition and appreciation of their valued effort for Catalina Rotary, Club dues will be waived during their year of service for the President, Secretary, and Treasurer and also the District Governor when a member of this Club.

 Section 6 – President-Elect Expenses

 The Club will pay the expenses of the President-Elect and spouse to attend the International Convention, not to exceed $5000.00 unless adjusted by the Board.
 Allowable expenses are as follows: